Mobirise Web Builder

 • 1932

-Mr. Holland gave Albert Martin the less-developed Dallas territory for his minority share in the Company and he incorporated Triple A Oil Company, which Homer Rader operates today.
+Mr. Holland trades his partner, Albert Martin, the less-developed Dallas territory for his 10% share in the Company.

 • 1946

-Lt (jg) Barney B. Holland returned from serving in the Pacific Theatre WWII aboard the submarines the USS Pollack and the USS Kraken
+Lt (jg) Barney B. Holland returns after serving in the Pacific Theatre during WWII aboard the submarines USS Pollack and USS Kraken.

 • 1951

-Barney B. Holland assumed leadership of the Company.
+Barney B. Holland assumes leadership of the Company.

 • 1955

-Barney B. Holland elected to Fort Worth City Council.
+Barney B. Holland is elected to Fort Worth City Council.

 • 1957